 - Your retirement plans and possessions

 Writing a will before you die helps ensure that everything not controlled by a beneficiary designation will be divided according to your wishes.
-You can also name guardians for your children, make charitable donations, and leave property and money to individuals, which can be very important where property is concerned.3
+You can also name guardians for your children, make charitable donations, and leave property and money to individuals, which can be important where property is concerned.3

 Can you legally write your own will?